Main Content Start

 NAHAP Events

-Join Montgomery College Professor Emeritus Dr. Myrna Goldenberg as she discusses the role of Jewish women during the Holocaust.
+Montgomery College Professor Emeritus Dr. Myrna Goldenberg discussed the role of Jewish women during the Holocaust on Oct.
+11, 2022 with NWACC students through a Zoom presentation.

 As a subject, women and the Holocaust is a rich source of information about the experiences of Jews in Europe from 1933 and 1945, the span of the Nazi regime.
 However, in the decades following World War II, there was little information specifically about women.